fferflo/einx/docs/source/gettingstarted/overview.rst

 - Powerful abstractions: :func:`einx.rearrange`, :func:`einx.vmap`, :func:`einx.vmap_with_axis`
 - Ease of use with numpy-like specializations ``einx.{sum|any|max|where|add|flip|get_at|...}`` and shorthand Einstein notation.
 - Easy integration with existing code.
 Supports tensor frameworks Numpy, PyTorch, Tensorflow and Jax.
-- No overhead when used with just-in-time compilation (e.g. `jax.jit <https://jax.readthedocs.io/en/latest/jax-101/02-jitting.html>`_,
+- No overhead when used with just-in-time compilation (e.g. `jax.jit <https://jax.readthedocs.io/en/latest/jax-101/02-jitting.html>`_).
-  `torch.compile <https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html>`_).
 Marginal overhead in eager mode due to tracing and caching operations (see :doc:`Performance </gettingstarted/performance>`).

 *Optional:*

 - Generalized neural network layers using Einstein notation.
 Supports PyTorch, Flax and Haiku.
-(See :doc:`Neural networks </gettingstarted/neuralnetworks>`)
 - Inspecting backend operations that are made for a given einx call (See :ref:`Inspection <inspectingoperations>`).

 ..  code::